maticzav/graphql-shield/README.md

 ## Contributing

 We are always looking for people to help us grow `graphql-shield`!
 If you have an issue, feature request, or pull request, let us know!
+For information about development setup and more, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License